 Mirroring Metrics: News and Advertising/Public Relations

-What are two things news professionals can learn from ad/pr professionals?
+What two things can news professionals can learn from ad/pr?

 Bounce and exit rates